google/j2objc/docs/Memory-Model.md

 ### Reference Cycles

-It is possible for memory leaks to occur in translated code.
-This is an unavoidable side-effect of mapping from a garbage collected environment to a reference counted environment.
+**It is possible for memory leaks to occur in translated code.**{: .j2objc-unsupported} This is an unavoidable side-effect of mapping from a garbage collected environment to a reference counted environment.
 Leaks occur when reference cycles are created in the Java source.
 A reference cycle exists when an object refers to itself either directly or indirectly through it's fields.
 There is no automated way to prevent reference cycles from occuring; however, we do provide a [Cycle Finder](Cycle-Finder-Tool.html) tool that automates detection of cycles.
 Here are some common ways to fix a reference cycle:

 * Add a [@Weak](Weak.html) or [@WeakOuter](WeakOuter.html) annotation to weaken one of the references.
 * Add a `cleanup()` method to one of the objects that sets some fields to null.
 Call `cleanup()` before discarding the object.
 * Redesign the code to avoid creating a reference cycle altogether.